 The camera has a small and lightweight body which is durable thanks to a polycarbonate construction.
 You can comfortably hold the D3300 due to its grip and textured surface.
 Handling is easy with few buttons and on-screen menus.

 The Nikon D3300 is the best DSLR camera under $500.
-Its a reliable and high-performance DSLR that is easy and straightforward for beginners to take good pictures
+Its a reliable and high-performance DSLR that is easy and straightforward for beginners to take good pictures.
+The D3300 is available as a kit with all the accessories that you could need.

 - Best For: Entry-level DSLR photography, semi-auto modes, video, ease of use